Are there good reasons to have faith in God’s existence?

 - Answer this question: What does this article add to the discussion of whether there are good reasons to have faith in God’s existence?

-- Watch What is Faith?.
+- Watch On what faith is and isn’t.
 Discuss your views on McGrath’s definition of faith, as well as the definition given by William Lane Craig: “Faith is trusting in something that we have good reason to think is true.”

 - Think back to the definition of ‘faith’ that you wrote at the beginning of the class.
 After hearing McGrath and Lane Craig’s definitions, is there anything you would change about your definition?
 Why or why not?